...

 Compare and rethink insurance policies

 You can save around CHF 800 per yearyou should Compare and reconsider insurance policies.
-In the end, your insurance policies must always fit your personal risk tolerance.
-If your parents are rather anxious (no offence intended - they may have experienced this in the post-war period), this does not mean that you have to be anxious too.
+Ultimately, your insurance policies must always match your personal risk tolerance.
+If your parents tend to be anxious (no offence intended - perhaps they had similar experiences in the post-war period), that doesn't mean you have to be anxious too.

 If you don't only see dangers, why do you have insurance against a loss that is more improbable to you than winning the lottery?